 The City joined with the School District to construct and operate the Commission's recreational facility.
 Administration, accounting, and repair and maintenance of the facility will be shared in accordance with an agreement between the City and the School District.
 The City contributed approximately two-thirds of the construction costs, with the remainder contributed by the School District and various other organizations.
 The City and the School District are liable in accordance with the terms of the contract for any operational cash shortages.
-The total amount charged to the City and the School District amounted to \$200,000 for the years ended September 30, 2017 and 2016.
+The total amount charged to the City and the School District amounted to \$471,192 and \$200,000 for the years ended September 30, 2018 and 2017, respectively.
 Both the City and the School District are leasing three and nine acres of land, respectively, to the Commission for \$1 per year for 35 years.